lhutton1/moebinv-gui/README.md

 # moebinv-gui

-This application provides a GUI for the moebinv package.
+This QT application provides a GUI for the moebinv package.

-The full package of this application along with moebinv can be found at: https://sourceforge.net/projects/moebinv/
+__Note:__ Further development has made on this project.
+For the most recent up-to-date application, along with moebinv itself: https://sourceforge.net/projects/moebinv/

 ## Table of Contents